Llisha-Bleu/2020_Election_Results/README.md

 The electoral votes in swing states are crucial for a candidate to obtain the 270 needed to win, and it is for that reason why we choose the topic to be able to predict how a person is likely to vote within these states.

+- Is a current topic
+- We had the data for analysis
+- We can use tools and programs we have learned during this course to collect, transform, clean and model data
+- We can use databases such as SQL, NoSQL, MongoDB, Postgres/pgAdmin to store, change or serve the information
+- We can use data visualization like maps and Tableau to tell stories with data making them understandable for the human mind
+- Compare the differences between the traditional machine learning classification and regression models and the neural network models.

+## Description of their source of data:

+- Data for this projects was drawn from a private source i.e a data collection company that specializes in electoral polling.
+- They played a significant role in collecting polling data throughout the 2020 election cycle.
+- Below is a description of our data:

+      Sample Size: 1200

+      Margin of Error: ± 2.8%

+      Scheduled Field Date: July 2020

+      Methodology: Online panel.

+      Respondents: Likely November 2020 voters from AZ, MI, NC, PA, WI.
+Suburban voters.

+Each row of the data represents a US state - with 5 states- and includes information on voter preference as well as voter information on previous elections, as well as over 70+ other attributes, including information on race, education, earnings, population, age, and more.

 ## Questions hoped to answer with the data are:
 1. Is the model able to predict Voter Preference
 2. Are the results of the poll similar to the outcome of the 2020 election for the states selected
 3. What the are comparative results, if any
 4. Does the predictors have a correlation to the voter preference

+## Description of the data exploration phase of the project:

+The exploration phase includes a lot of data preparation before moving to algorithms, such as:

+- Data selection
+- Data processing
+- Data transformation

+We have cleaned the data by dropping some columns and duplicates

+After cleaning the data we have created a new data set to apply machine learning analysis

+While applying machine learning analysis we have transformed the data to come up with accurate predictors

+## Description of the data exploration phase of the project:

+We have calculated the best K for our model

+Than we trained our model with the best K after find the best K above

+We used Decision Trees and Random Forest as well as Gradient Boosting XGBoost and Tensorflow to classify weak and strong learners.

+We evaluated input data within a single neuron, as well as across multiple neurons and layers.

+We have trained different K models with various training sets to come up with the best predictor.

+We have used logistic regression, and support vector regressions to increase predictability.

+## Dashboard:

+StoryBoard:

+- Should have a map of the US highlighting states being covered.
+- Should have charts (Bar Charts, Line Charts (to show correlation between feature label and the 2020 election candidates i.e Trump/Biden)

+Description of the tools to be used: Tableau

+Description of interactive element: *A map with multiple layers, for example, is a powerful tool.
+Or an interactive chart that can be filtered or has adjustable zoom can lend great strength to analysis*

 ## Resources